-The provider should retain a duplicate set of all materials at their offices for its own reference.
-Materials not submitted according to required specifications may be returned at the provider's expense.
-This may result in a delay in the accreditation review process, additional fees, and may impact the organization's accreditation status.
-Particularly important format considerations are bookmarking, length of the self-study report, and pagination.
+The provider should retain a duplicate set of all materials for its own reference.
+Materials not submitted according to established specifications may result in a delay in the accreditation review process, additional fees, and may impact the organization's accreditation status.
+See Section 4.A for specifications regarding structure and format.